nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 > TLSRoute, TCPRoute, and UPDRoute don't support filters.
 As a result, SnippetsFilter doesn't support stream-related
 > contexts.

+> Snippets for location might share the same problem as mentioned in the issue https://github.com/nginxinc/nginx-gateway-fabric/issues/207,
+> depending on the NGINX directives being used in the snippets.
+This proposal doesn't address the problem but
+> anticipates the solution to https://github.com/nginxinc/nginx-gateway-fabric/issues/2079 will also solve the problem
+> for Snippets.

 #### Examples

 Below are a few examples of using snippets to bring unsupported NGINX configuration into NGF.